-- The Contractor will stop work in the general area of the discovery immediately and report the discovery to the Contracting Officer/Contracting Officer Representative (KO/COR), who will call the New York Police Department at 911 and the Office of the Chief Medical Examiner at 212-227-2030 and direct the call to the Forensic Anthropology Unit. - The KO/COR will inform the District archaeologist who will call the New York Landmarks Preservation Commission, the New York State Historic Preservation Office and the relevant federally-recognized Tribes. - At all times, the Contractor will treat human remains with the utmost dignity and respect. - The Contractor will secure and protect the general area of the discovery (not less than fifty feet in all directions from the location of the discovery) from damage, vandalism, and disturbance until released by the KO/COR. - The Contractor will leave human remains and/or associated artifacts in place and not disturb them.
+- The Contractor will stop work in the general area of the discovery immediately and report the discovery to the Contracting Officer/Contracting Officer Representative (KO/COR), who will call the appropriate New York or New Jersey Police Department at 911 and the NY Office of the Chief Medical Examiner and direct the call to the Forensic Anthropology Unit or the NJ Office of the Chief State Medical Examiner. - The KO/COR will inform the District archaeologist who, as appropriate, will call the New York Landmarks Preservation Commission, the New York State Historic Preservation Office, the New Jersey State Historic Preservation Office and the relevant federally-recognized Tribes. - At all times, the Contractor will treat human remains with the utmost dignity and respect. - The Contractor will secure and protect the general area of the discovery (not less than fifty feet in all directions from the location of the discovery) from damage, vandalism, and disturbance until released by the KO/COR. - The Contractor will leave human remains and/or associated artifacts in place and not disturb them.
 The Contractor will not collect skeletal remains or materials associated with the remains.
 Any displaced remains or those found after excavation will be turned over to the KO/COR immediately. - The Contractor will not conduct any activities in the vicinity of the site until these steps have been completed and the site has been released by the KO/COR. - The Contractor will continue to protect and secure the area until the site is released by the KO/COR."